nsrr/nsrr_data_harmonization/README.md

 Harmonized data were created using SAS and saved as a separate data file in each dataset on NSRR website.
 All SAS scripts are publicly available on [github.com/nsrr](https://github.com/nsrr).

+It is worth noting that the current harmonization process is not data-driven but NSRR is planning on assessing how similar harmonized data is across demographically similar datasets.

 ## Non-Sleep Phenotype Data